Saturday, July 13, 2024

 This is a high quality fiberglass replica of an early 1950's MG TD built on a 1974 VW Beetle chassis.
 Every moving part has been replaced as well as the floorboards.
 The paint and interior are stunning!
 It's literally a brand new vehicle.

-I anticipate around 50 miles of range with the new battery pack, perfect for around town use.
+I anticipate around 50+ miles of range with a new battery pack, perfect for around town use.
 A custom tow bar is included if you'd like to take it to destinations that are out of range.
 The MG TD charges from standard J1772 public or private charging stations.

 It's great fun to drive and quite sporty.
 It gets attention at stop lights and is a hit at Car Shows.

-Please contact me at fred.behning@gmail.com or text (512) 689-3595 if you are interested in either or both.
+Please contact me at fred.behning@gmail.com or text (512) 689-3595 if you are interested.
 I'll be happy to provide additional photos or other information.

 PorschEV and evTD on display at the Fully Charged Live event